Carol A. Chamberlain, Health Officer

 Alcohol and Drug Counseling: Free information and referral are provided for anyone having questions regarding drug and/or alcohol-related problems.

 The Lawrence Alcohol and Drug Alliance (LADA) is a non-profit municipal committee.
 The goal of LADA is to empower the community.
-Its membership is comprised of local leaders, municipal employees and most of all YOU, the residents of Lawrence Township, who want to be involved in preventing alcohol and drug related problems in the community.
+Its membership is comprised of local leaders, municipal employees and the residents of Lawrence Township who want to be involved in preventing alcohol and drug related problems in the community.
 The meetings are held on the 4th Tuesday of each month at 5 p.m. in the Lawrence Township Municipal Conference Meeting Room.
-For the full list of events and meetings during the year check 2013 calendar.
+For the full list of events and meetings during the year check 2017 calendar.

-The Animal Control Officer responds to citizen complaints concerning small animals, picks up stray animals and investigates animal bites.
+The Animal Control Officer responds to citizen complaints concerning domestic animals and wildlife, picks up stray animals and investigates animal bites and animal cruelty cases.
 A door-to-door dog and cat canvas is conducted annually by the Animal Control Officer.
 For an emergency after normal business hours, call 609-896-1111.

 - Petfinder Adopt-a-Pet

-A free rabies clinic is scheduled twice a year, in January and September.
+Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for dogs and cats.
+Advanced notice will be given prior to these events.
 The rabies vaccine is available for both dogs and cats.
 Cats must be in a carrier and dogs must be on a leash.
 Dog licenses must be obtained in January of each year and cat licenses are due every September.

 Child Health Conferences are conducted each month.
 Infants, pre-school and school age children may attend the clinic.
 The clinic is staffed with a licensed pediatrician and qualified public health nurses.
 The services include a physical examination, growth measurements, lead screening, required immunizations, tuberculosis testing, hearing, vision and developmental assessments.
 This clinic is by appointment only.